DigitalProductionExampleLibrary/ALab/docs/src/pages/gaussianSplat.md

 ## Future plans

-1. Train the splat using 32 bit acescg exrs
+1. Train the splat using 16 bit half floating point acescg exrs
-	- Need a gaussian rasterizer to output 32 bit for the training
+	- Need a gaussian rasterizer to output 16 bit half float for the training
-	- Need to adjust/test the ply -> usdc conversion script with 32 bit
-	- colorspaceAPI hasn't been made part of the schema yet, but it is planned to be
+	- colorspaceAPI wasn't part of the schema yet when we published this, but it's been suggested
-	- Apple's splat renderer may need updates to work with 32bit splat values
+	- Clear documentation on the motivation and healthy acescg workflows

 2. The lightrig used for this splat isn't the exact same lighting that is publicly available, so we're considering the best way forward.
 3. We will be re-rendering and re-splatting at higher resolution once we decide on the lightrig to use